Cool Stuff: Flight Simulators

 F.I.T.
 Aviation provides training for pilots from Private through ATP, Flight Instructor - Instrument and Multi-Engine.
 Some unique courses in a major with the flight option include Conventional Gear, Aerobatics, Air Taxi, Complex Instruments, and more.

-Internship & Training Opportunities
+High-Tech Aviation Internship and Training Opportunities

 Many aeronautical science majors participate in an aviation internship over one or more summers or semesters.
 Just a few of these opportunities include major and regional airlines, where students gain specialized experience in airline operations and a variety of aviation businesses, as well as attend valuable development courses such as aircraft systems.